14. M-Plugins on the Mac

 Generate M-Plugins as Audio Units on the Mac

-This feature is only available when loading MPH Single host (and in the near future on the multi host) as an AU and hosting AU third party plugins.
+This feature is only available when loading MPH Single host as an AU and hosting AU third party plugins.

 Creating a new M-plugin is useful because when loaded in the DAW directly it will show the name that you chose.